FAQs About Specialized Math Instruction in Grade School

-No approach to math instruction for kids with learning and attention issues has been studied as extensively as those for reading instruction.
+No approach to math instruction for kids with learning and thinking differences has been studied as extensively as those for reading instruction.
 So what can be done to help kids who are struggling?
 Here are answers to some common questions about math instruction from specialists—and ways to help your child.

 Are there math specialists who come into grade school classrooms the way reading specialists do?